-3 OUTPUT POWER 2
+3 OUTPUT POWER

-- 3.1 During normal modulation, the peak envelope power in the case of J3E or H3E emissions, or the mean power in the case of J2B or F1B emissions, should be at least 60 W at any frequency within the specified frequency range. - 3.2 If the rated output power exceeds 400 W, provision should be made for reducing the output to 400 W or less.
+3.1 During normal modulation, the peak envelope power in the case of J3E or H3E emissions, or the mean power in the case of J2B or F1B emissions, should be at least $60 \text{ W}^2$ at any frequency within the specified frequency range.

+3.2 If the rated output power exceeds $400 \text{ W}^3$ in the band, provision should be made for reducing the output to 400 W or less.
+Generally, only the minimum power necessary should be used for all radio communications.